Skip to content

 eKuiper can be deployed directly to bare metal servers or virtual machines.

-eKuiper has prebuilt packages downloadable for Linux such as CentOS, Debian and Ubuntu and macOS.
+eKuiper has prebuilt packages downloadable for Linux such as Debian and Ubuntu and macOS.
 You can install from zip or from packages.

 For other platforms, you may build the runnable from source code.